prashungorai/papers/2024/alscn-defects-polarization-switching/SS-NEB/README.md

 # VASP inputs and structures along the polarization inversion pathway

 NOTE:
-1. structures are provided in POSCAR and cif format
+1. Structures are provided in both POSCAR and cif formats

 2. The Python script that use Pymatgen to calculate spontaneous polarization is also provided